Scaffolding Safety & Scaffold Tagging

 The 3 to 1 rule for freestanding scaffolding towers states that the total working height of the scaffolding should be three times the distance of the narrowest side of its base.
 Moreover, if the height of the tower exceeds three times the narrowest side of the base, it should be secured to a suitable structure or braced with guy wires or other appropriate supports to ensure stability and prevent the risk of collapse.

-The PPEs required when working on a scaffolding typically include of hard hats, safety harnesses, safety shoes or heavy-duty boots, gloves, eye and face protection, and high-visibility vests or clothing.
-Note, however, that these PPE requirements still vary depending on several factors so it is important that employers set specific PPE guidelines to ensure the safety of workers.
+The PPEs required when working on a scaffolding typically include hard hats, safety harnesses, safety shoes or heavy-duty boots, gloves, eye and face protection, and high-visibility vests or clothing.

 Yes, OSHA requires employers to provide training to staff who work on or around any type of scaffolding.
 The training should be led by a qualified person and should include topics such as fall hazards, falling object hazards, electrical hazards, proper use of the scaffold, and handling of materials.

-In general, scaffolding should be checked and inspected before using it for the first time, and then at regular intervals during the course of its use.
-The specific frequency is to be determined by a competent person and would depend on factors such as the type of scaffolding, the site condition, and whether it is exposed to extreme conditions that may affect its structural integrity.
+In general, scaffolding should be checked and inspected before being used for the first time, and then at regular intervals during its use.
+The specific frequency would depend on factors such as the type of scaffolding, the site condition, and whether it is exposed to extreme conditions that may affect its structural integrity.

 Jona Tarlengco